webis-de/clef24-search-quality-decision-making/README.md

 # 🆚 clef24-search-quality-decision-making

-Code and data for the paper "The Impact of Web Search Result Quality on Decision Making".
+Code and data for the paper [The Impact of Web Search Result Quality on Decision Making](https://webis.de/publications.html?q=comparative#reimer_2024).

 ## Data